Airfoil Geometry Schema

 AirfoilFactory.from_spec(...)maps explicit-parameter modified NACA 4-digit specs tobuffalo_wings.airfoil.Naca4ModifiedAirfoilParams.

-TODO: Define supported designation syntax, explicit parameter form, and validation rules.
+The supported designation syntax, explicit parameter form, and validation rules are not yet defined in this document.

 This family is planned, but it is not yet constructable through AirfoilFactory.from_spec(...).

-TODO: Define supported designation syntax, explicit parameter form, and validation rules.
+The supported designation syntax, explicit parameter form, and validation rules are not yet defined in this document.

 This family is planned, but it is not yet constructable through AirfoilFactory.from_spec(...).

-TODO: Define supported designation syntax, explicit parameter form, and validation rules.
+The supported designation syntax, explicit parameter form, and validation rules are not yet defined in this document.

 This family is planned, but it is not yet constructable through AirfoilFactory.from_spec(...).